A few years ago I started a sort of “vision board” that I never finished.

 Last November, I decided to take my social media cleanse one step further.
 I permenantly deleted Instagram, Twitter, and LinkedIn.
 After a year, I honestly haven’t missed any of them for a single day.
 Instead, I have leaned more into friendships, family, and the things that interest me.
 I share photos and articles directly via text messages and GroupMe.
 I’ve enjoyed being a part of more niche social media like the local RVA gardening group on NextDoor and the fitness app, Strava.
 I’ve also written more on this blog.
 I started to care a little less about other people’s opinions and I especially stopped thinking about the moments of my life in terms of their shareablility.
 I stopped sharing my ideas in bits and pieces before they ever had the chance to mature.

 Social media can be full of such beauty, stories that are remarkably interesting, and people that are impressive.
 I realized that in order for my blog to be enjoyable, I had to be ok with it not always being as remarkable.
 If I am enjoying myself, the mediocrity shouldn’t matter.
 Mediocrity like this requires safety, time alone, time away from preying eyes.
-Mediocrity also requires free time in general.
+Mediocrity also requires free time in general and social media is such an insatiable glutton for our time.

 Within the last week I created a new LinkeIn profile.
 I’ve been told that this is required to be considered a legitimate adult.
 Even though I didn’t see the benefit, I went along with the advice and I already want to delete it again.
 What I have always disliked about LinkedIn is that from the first time I created my account in college I felt like I was strip mining my life for relevant experiences and transferrable skills.
 Everything that I had done out of enjoyment became a selling point for a job.
 Once I got back on the site, I immediately realized that it’s incredibly deflating for me to be writing a blog post about mediocrity then be reminded how well my friends and former classmates are doing professionally.